-Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files as .
+Submission to this journal proceeds totally online, free of charge and you will be guided stepwise through the creation and uploading of your files as .
 The system automatically converts source files to a single PDF file of the article, which is used in the peer-review process.
 Please note that even though manuscript source files are converted to PDF files at submission for the review process, these source files are needed for further processing after acceptance.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail removing the need for a paper trail.

 It is important that the file be saved in the native format of the Latex used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on wordprocess of the article.
 In particular, do not use the wordprocessor's options to justify text or to hyphenate words.
 However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts.
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.
 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your wordprocessor.

-Subdivision - numbered sections Divide your article into clearly defined and numbered sections.
+Divide your article into clearly defined and numbered sections.
 Subsections should be numbered 1.1 (then 1.1.1, 1.1.2, ...), 1.2, etc. (the abstract is not included in section numbering).
 Use this numbering also for internal cross-referencing: do not just refer to 'the text'.
 Any subsection may be given a brief heading.
 Each heading should appear on its own separate line.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

-Appendices If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
+If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.

 Essential title page information

-• Title.
-Concise and informative.
-Titles are often used in information-retrieval systems.
-Avoid abbreviations and formulae where possible. • Author names and affiliations.
+• Author names and affiliations.
 Where the family name may be ambiguous (e.g., a double name), please indicate this clearly.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author. • Corresponding author.
-Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
-Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
-Contact details must be kept up to date by the corresponding author. • Present/permanent address.
-If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
-The address at which the author actually did the work must be retained as the main, affiliation address.
-Superscript Arabic numerals are used for such footnotes.
+Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
 It must be at most 200 words